 No, you are not going to win a free RV!
 But when you see posts about this on social media, they are so tempting.
 Companies with names like Camping & RV World boast about “unclaimed RVs” that they have to give away for free, and the included photos show some beautiful vehicles.
 But this is one of those too-good-to-be-true situations.
-You will not win anything.
+You will not win anything from the RV Giveaway Scam.
 And there is a lot of harm afoot, even if you click Like on the post.

 How To Spot the Scam?